elsni/linux_stuff/README.md

 in Tray:
 - blueman-applet (Bluetooth control)
-- nm-applet (wifi network connection management)
+- nm-applet (wifi network connection management) these applets are not being installed, they need to be on the system (as they are in linux mint)

 # Dependencies
-You need to have the following packets installed:
+You need to have the following packets installed.
+The script installs them for you:

 ## Terminal
 - nano - a lightweight console text editor wih syntax highlighting
 - mc (Midnight Commande) console mased file manager
 - neofetch - nice looking system info dislay
-- exa - ls in full color
+- eza - ls in full color
-- lolcat - makes text rainbow-color
+- lolcat (c version) - makes text rainbow-color
-- figlet - prints large text on console with ascii characters
+- toilet - prints large text on console with ascii characters
 - micro editor (https://micro-editor.github.io/)

 ## X/GUI/Graphical